Center for Fair Housing logo

 HUD-Approved

-Visit Center For Fair Housing
+Visit Center for Fair Housing

-Doctor's Verdict on Center For Fair Housing
+Research Note on Center for Fair Housing

-Best for South Alabama residents experiencing housing discrimination who need free legal advocacy and investigation support.
+profile signals for South Alabama residents experiencing housing discrimination who need free legal advocacy and investigation support.
 Primary limitation is strict geographic scope (Mobile, AL area only) and fair housing focus—this organization does not assist with credit issues, general financial counseling, or discrimination outside the housing sector.

 • South Alabama residents who have experienced housing discrimination based on protected class